aaroexxt/BackRunner/README.md

 # BackRunner
- Utility to routinely backup local file server to store, and automatically manage monthly backups and local storage
+ Utility to routinely backup local file server to store, and automatically manage monthly backups

 # Setup
-Here's a brief overview of the setup process I'm using.
+Here's a brief overview of the setup process I'm using:

 #### Mounting
-First, make sure that you've mounted both your remote drive and local drive to /mnt/remote and /mnt/backup, respectively
+First, make sure that you've mounted both your remote drive and local drive to `/mnt/remote` and `/mnt/backup`, respectively

 Example fstab command for loading remote store: